nemoNehaM/mindmentors/README.md

 # Architecture Diagram
 <img width="650" alt="Screenshot 2023-08-11 103415" src="https://github.com/nemoNehaM/mindmentors/assets/118044299/804bb340-c834-48a8-bebc-4169329d9435">

+# Model Creation
+### 1) Using Transfer Learning(ResNet50)
+Transfer learning (TL) is a research problem in machine learning (ML) that focuses on storing knowledge gained while solving one problem and applying it to a different but related problem.
+For example, knowledge gained while learning to recognize cars could apply when trying to recognize trucks.
+Reusing or transferring information from previously learned tasks to learning of new tasks has the potential to significantly improve the sample efficiency of a Data Scientist.

 # Estimated Cost

 The primary expense for implementing the proposed solution will be the AI cameras to be installed in the classrooms.
 The cost of basic AI-enabled cameras in India typically ranges from 10,000 to 30,000 INR per camera.
 However, for a more extensive setup with advanced features and higher capabilities, the cost per camera can be in the range of 50,000 to 1,00,000 INR or more.